What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 “Ewwwwwwww.”

-Karl apologized for leaving so quickly when I told him the story–after he finished laughing.
+Karl apologized for leaving so quickly after I told him the story, but only after he finished laughing.
 “But you did get to see the world’s tallest tree.”

 He was right.